-Two ways you can build your list from YouTube calls to action.
+Two ways you can build your list from YouTube’s call to action.

-First, you can add a callout link over top the video:
+First, you can add a callout link over the top the video link below:

 They’ve got a call to action at the bottom of their video to see more from Callaway.
 That link leads to a page where they collect email addresses to update subscribers with Callaway info.

 Second, they include links in the description of every video.
 Here’s an example from Gary Vaynerchuk:[*]

-Talk about overchoice.
-Still, if you focus on one call to action in your description -- preferably to a newsletter signup -- then you increase your odds of a subscription.
+Talk about too many choices.
+Still, if you focus on one call to action in your description — preferably to a newsletter sign-up — you increase your odds of a subscription.

 Besides adding a call to action to join your list in your bio, there is another way to drive subscribers from Pinterest.

-Use a tool like Canva to create the image, and collect email addresses from there.
+Use tools like Canva to create the image, and collect email addresses from there.

-It’s true that Pinterest can be a highly engaged platform and can drive a lot of traffic, and this is even more true with group boards.
+It’s true that Pinterest can be a highly engaging platform and can drive a lot of traffic, even more so with group boards.